How to Make a Native Bee Hotel

 As a general rule choose a spot with full sun during early spring, but one that is also shaded in the afternoons during summer.
 It can take a few months or more for them to move in, so be patient.
 Be careful if you have bee allergies and watch for wasps, as they like the same positions as hollow bees, and may move in.

-(images provided by Megan Goodsell and taken at www.honeycombvalley.com.au )
+(image of bee hotel provided by Megan Goodsell )